monsoonmaelstrom/book2/book2.md

 He shrugs.
 “She wanted to learn to make a fire.
 Try that.”

 I’m not thrilled about it, but maybe it being the thing she wanted to learn will help.
 I have no idea.
+I know functionally nothing about teaching someone how to do magic.
+Magic is like breathing to me.

 “Fine.
 Tomorrow we’ll try fire,” I tell them all.
 “Until then, Lisette, keep trying the knot, and I don’t know.
 I guess the shit with the energy meridians or whatever.
 It sounds ridiculous to me, but who knows.